populse_mia.data_manager package

 Parameters:

-name – new name of the project
+(str) (name) – New name of the project

 setSortOrder(order)[source]